 BiFunction merger);

 In this Collectors.teeing() example, we have a list of employees.
-We want to find out employee with maximum salary and employee with minimum salary in single step.
+We want to find out employees with maximum and minimum salaries in a single step.

-The following java program performs finding max and min operations, then collect both items in a Map.
+The following Java program performs finding max and min operations, then collects both items in a Map.

 new Employee(1, "A", 100),